mostaryjahan/GoRide-frontend/README.md

 # 🚖 GoRide – Ride Management System

-A **full-stack ride booking platform** similar to Uber or Pathao, built with **React, Redux Toolkit, RTK Query, Node.js, and MongoDB**.
+A **full-stack ride booking platform** similar to Uber or Pathao, built with **TypeScript, React, Redux Toolkit, RTK Query, Node.js, and MongoDB**.
 GoRide provides role-based dashboards for **Riders, Drivers, and Admins**, along with a responsive, production-grade frontend experience.

 ---